tektutor/qemu-july-2025/Day2/README.md

 ```

 In the above command, we need to change the mac address of the VM2 network card to avoid conflicts between VM1 and VM2.
+If suppose the macaddr of first vm1 is 52:54:00:33:44:55, we could just change the last 3 numbers as shown in the command above.
+We just need to ensure, they aren't same.

 After booting the second vm, we need to change the hostname avoid conflicts and to assign unique hostname to VM1 and VM2
 ```